 - The pixel ownership test always succeeds.
 In other words, framebuffer objects own all of their pixels. - There are no visible color buffer bitplanes.
-This means there is no color buffer corresponding to the back, front, left, or right color bitplanes. - The only color buffer bitplanes are the ones defined by the frame-buffer attachment points named COLOR_ATTACHMENTO through COLOR-ATTACHMENTn. - The only depth buffer bitplanes are the ones defined by the framebuffer attachment point DEPTH_ATTACHMENT. - The only stencil buffer bitplanes are the ones defined by the framebuffer attachment point STENCIL ATTACHMENT. - If the attachment sizes are not all identical, rendering will be limited to the largest area that can fit in all of the attachments (an intersection of rectangles having a lower left of (0,0) and an upper right of (width, height) for each attachment). - If the attachment sizes are not all identical, the values of pixels outside the common intersection area after rendering are undefined.
+This means there is no color buffer corresponding to the back, front, left, or right color bitplanes. - The only color buffer bitplanes are the ones defined by the frame-buffer attachment points named COLOR_ATTACHMENTO through COLOR-ATTACHMENTn. - The only depth buffer bitplanes are the ones defined by the framebuffer attachment point DEPTH_ATTACHMENT. - The only stencil buffer bitplanes are the ones defined by the framebuffer attachment point STENCIL_ATTACHMENT. - If the attachment sizes are not all identical, rendering will be limited to the largest area that can fit in all of the attachments (an intersection of rectangles having a lower left of (0,0) and an upper right of (width, height) for each attachment). - If the number of layers of each attachment are not all identical, rendering will be limited to the smallest number of layers of any attachment. - If the attachment sizes are not all identical, the values of pixels outside the common intersection area after rendering are undefined.